Abarr, Colorado

-Abarr is an unincorporated community in Yuma County, in the U.S. state of Colorado.
+Abarr is an unincorporated community in Yuma County, Colorado, United States.

 History

-Abarr was originally called "Brownsville", and under the latter name was platted in 1922.
+Abarr was originally called Brownsville, and under the latter name was platted in 1922.
 The present name "Abarr" was adopted in 1923.
-A post office called Abarr was established in 1923, and remained in operation until 1948.
+The Abarr post office operated from February 26, 1923, until November 30, 1947.
 Abarr was named after the maiden name of Ethel Hoffman, the wife of Silas Hoffman, a couple who owned a postal office there.

+Geography

+Abarr is located in western Yuma County at coordinates 39.8505°N 102.7072°W.